DaveStaudenmaier/DaveStaudenmaier.github.io/about.md

 permalink: /about/
 ---

-I started programming when I was a teenager.
-I loved programming because you could create something real that had never existed before and people could use it!

-So, I majored in Computer Science in college and developed code for many years for small companies and large companies, including such names as HBO.
-I eventually took on Software Development in the Airline, Supply-Chain and Healthcare industries, and moved into management, up to VP of Product Develpment.

-But nothing could ever beat developing code with my own hands!

-And then in 2019, my wife and I made a major change in our lives.
-We quit our jobs, sold our home and most of our possessions and began touring the country in an RV!

-Though I had started the re-learning-programming process in 2018, this life change offered the perfect opportunity to put full-time focus on rebooting my development skills.
-I focused my attention on a new progressive web app for the RV community called RVLikeMe.com I built on the MEAN stack (MongoDB, Express, Angular, Node.js) and hosted on AWS.
-I haven't had so much fun in years!

-That's when I decided I wanted to help others who are new to programming or want to go back, as I did, to get started, and so I created this blog.
+I am a passionate software developer with more than 15+ years’ experience developing software for small and large companies, such as HBO and across many industries, including Healthcare, Supply Chain Optimization, Investment Banking and Entertainment.

+The technical stack I am currently working in is the MEAN stack (Angular, Node.js/Express and MongoDB), but I also have extensive experience with relational databases and many other languages.

 ### More Information

-I currently work remotely from my RV on freelance or contact development opportunities.
+I currently work remotely on freelance or contact development opportunities.

 ### Contact me